voxxdevv/SignIt/README.md

   Use SignIt by:
   - Installing the iOS app via configuration profile
   - Visiting directly through the web at [usesignit.netlify.app](https://usesignit.netlify.app)

-## About

-SignIt is developed and maintained by **LOUD MONKEY DESIGNS™**, a creative development team focused on simplifying complex tools with elegant UI and seamless UX.

 ---